SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The second most popular trail is the Grizzly Giant Loop Trail.
 This one is considered moderate as it covers about 2 miles (3.2 km).

-Hiding this trail takes about an hour and a half to two hours.
+Hiking this trail takes about 1.5 to 2 hours.

 This one features some notable trees, including the Bachelor and Three Graces, the Grizzly Giant, and the California Tunnel Tree.